Victoria Falls – there’s nothing like it!

 The hotel offers a free shuttle service to and from their lodge which is found just outside Victoria Falls town.
 This shuttle makes stops outside “Wild Adventures” every hour on the hour.

 It’s a 10-minute drive from Victoria Falls to Vic Falls Safari Lodge but the shuttle stops at various points along the way to pick up and drop off other guests.

 Tip: Their cocktails are delicious, and their food is even better!

 Local community tour in Zimbabwe or Zambia

 - Cost: Free without tour | $25-$50 for organized tour

 Africa is beautiful, and the people are partly to thank for this.
 Being South African, I immediately promote my country and continent as it truly is the most beautiful and unique place I’ve been to.

-You can‘t visit Africa and not take a walk along the paths that the locals do every single day.
+You can‘t visit Victoria Falls and not take a walk along the paths that the locals do every single day.
 Township tours can be arranged through tour agencies where you learn more about life in these communities, the history, traditions and have the opportunity to feast on the local cuisine.